For the first time this is a compiled record of the 1977/78 FA Cup run.

 Wearing their new away kit Spartans survived an early scare when Viv Busby crashed a shot against the post.
 Blyth settled and took a 12th minute lead, City keeper Roger Jones dropped Rob Carney and Terry Johnson reacted quickest to stab the ball home.
 The home side missed a chance to level straight after when Terry Conroy completely missed the ball with only Clarke to beat.
 Blyth held their lead into half time but the break galvanised the home team.
 In the 57th minute Busby drew city level, minutes later they had turned the tie around.
 A corner was flicked on and Garth Crooks dived low to head city into the lead.
 Blyth rallied and drew level following a free kick, Ron Guthrie’s thunderous free kick crashed into the wall.
 The ball spun up over the Stoke keeper and onto his left hand post.
 Alan Shoulder reacted the quickest but his header amazingly hit the opposite post before falling into the path of Steve Carney who hammered it home the equaliser, the Stoke defenders appealed in vain for offside.
 With seconds left another Blyth won another free kick.
 John Waterson’s effort reached Keith Houghton on the edge of the box.
 He headed into the penalty area towards Rob Carney who just managed to get a touch, his flick took it past the two defenders and inadvertently into the path of the on rushing Terry Johnson.
 The former Brentford forward hammered it past Roger Jones to seal the club’s greatest giant killing.

-* Both sides wore their away kits, ref George Nolan insisted Stoke wore their away kit to ensure their was a clear difference in colours.
+* Both sides wore their away kits, ref George Nolan insisted Stoke wore their away kit to make sure there was a clear difference in colours.
 Blyth’s new away kit had white shorts & white socks, Stoke’s home kit had white shorts & white socks.

 *St James’ Park, Newcastle had already been allocated any replay after authorities & officials decided that Croft Park would not have been suitable.